The Green Dragon Tavern & Museum

 We are the Hood's and we live in Carlsbad about thirty miles north of San Diego, California.
 Gary, a California native born in Bakersfield, schooled in Ventura and later moved to Carlsbad.
 Gary retired from the electric utility industry as a power system operator.

 Nancy is from Pennsylvania and moved to California shortly after she completed her Radiological Technologist training.
 Those cold and snowy winters in Northeast PA persuaded her to move to a warmer climate with lots of sunshine.

 The Mission Statement of this blog is to help Seniors live the best life possible with information about interesting places to visit, great eating spots, things happening in our community and useful information on how to prepare for unexpected financial and health events.

-At church Sunday morning we purchased a loaf of bread and a pretzel from a group of young people selling bread from Prager Bread company (Carlsbad) for a fundraising project.
-You know we just had to do our part.
-The pretzel was so amazing we decided to drop by the bakery for lunch.
-You have probably discovered that some of the best places are off the beaten path, will, this place is no exception.
+After church Sunday morning we purchased a loaf of bread and a pretzel from a group of teenagers selling Prager Bread for a fundraising project.
+And, of course, you know we just had to do our part.
+The pretzel was so fresh and delicous we decided to drop by Pragers for lunch.
+You have probably discovered that some of the best places are a little bit "off the beaten path" and this place is no exception.
 Location, location, location is the phrase we always hear about starting businesses or buying real estate, but, if you’ve got the goods, the people will come, or, if you build it or bake it, they will come.

-You will find Pragers tucked in behind several commercial buildings with a beautiful backcountry view.
-I sat near the window for the view and savored a turkey sandwich and a hot cup of coffee.
+Pragers is tucked in behind several commercial buildings with a beautiful North County backcountry view.
+I sat near the window for the view and savored a turkey sandwich on sourdough and a hot cup of coffee.
 Yes, they have great sandwiches.

 We met owner Clinton Prager, one great guy, and he shared a photo with us.